The Rook by Daniel O’Malley, Review: Sci-fi adventure with heart

 The Rook, the debut novel from Australian author Daniel O’Malley has it all.

-A stunning opening that hooks you from the very first minute (click to read it).
+A stunning opening that hooks you from the very first minute.

-Some of the most entertaining scenes in The Rook involve Thomas’ matter-of-fact response to outlandish situations.
-O’Malley has created the perfect melding of comedic farce with thrilling edge of your seat suspense – science fiction with spoof touches.
+And, some of the most entertaining scenes in The Rook involve Thomas’ matter-of-fact response to outlandish situations.
+O’Malley has created the perfect melding of comedic farce with thrilling edge-of-your-seat suspense – science fiction with spoof touches.
 What I appreciated most about this novel was that the plotting was sufficiently complex to keep me engrossed but at the same time it projected an air of understatement – it did not take itself too seriously.

-The Rook was a fabulous title for audio, both because of its first person narrative framework and a strong performance by British actress Katy Carmichael who really brought the quirky Thomas character(s) to life – listen to an audio sample.
+The Rook was a fabulous title for audio, both because of its first-person narrative framework and a strong performance by British actress Katy Carmichael who really brought the quirky Thomas character(s) to life.

 BOOK RATING: The Story 4.5 / 5 ; The Writing 4.5 / 5